-With all of the hits that Shawn Mendes has dished up in just three years, it's almost hard to believe that he's only released two albums (and that he's only 18).
-Since he released his first single, "Life of the Party," Mendes' songs have captured the hearts of millions around the world, thanks to his smooth voice and acoustic guitar mastery -- and he continued the allure with his latest single, "There's Nothing Holdin' Me Back."
+With all of the hits that Shawn Mendes has dished up in just five years, it’s almost hard to believe that he’s only turning 21 today (Aug.
+8).
+Since he released his first single, 2014’s “Life of the Party,” Mendes’ songs have captured the hearts of millions around the world, thanks to his smooth voice and acoustic guitar mastery — and he continued the allure with his latest smash, the Camila Cabello team-up “Señorita.”

 If you dig into all of the Shawn Mendes song catalog, though, you’ll see that he’s crafted some pretty fantastic tunes aside from the catchy singles.
 Sure, the ones on the radio are great, but it’s the deep cuts that really show Mendes’ artistry and vocal ability.

 Billboard dove into Mendes’ entire collection and picked out the songs that are the most gush-worthy without being as well-known (at least to those who aren’t Shawn superfans).

 Take a look at Mendes’ best deep cuts below.